aitosLove/aitos-public/README.md

-# Wonderland V2
+# AITOS V2

-Welcome to Wonderland V2!
+Welcome to AITOS V2!
 This project is a multi-agent system designed with a focus on modularity, extensible blueprints, and a runtime-centric approach to agent instantiation.

 ## Key Features

-*   **Multi-Agent Architecture:** Wonderland V2 is built around the concept of multiple agents that can communicate and collaborate.
+*   **Multi-Agent Architecture:** AITOS V2 is built around the concept of multiple agents that can communicate and collaborate.
 *   **Group Sensing:** The system incorporates an upgraded multi-agent communication mechanism called "group sensing."
 *   **Modular Design:** The project emphasizes a modular structure, allowing for the clear separation and organization of different functionalities into "modules."
-*   **Blueprints:** Wonderland V2 utilizes "blueprints" to define and configure agent behaviors and capabilities.
+*   **Blueprints:** AITOS V2 utilizes "blueprints" to define and configure agent behaviors and capabilities.
 *   **Runtime Instantiation:** Agents are instantiated at runtime, providing flexibility and dynamic control over the system.

 ## Project Structure